 Amir’s Return to Afghanistan

-Amir decides to return to Afghanistan.
-But the country is now under Taliban rule, which makes the journey dangerous.
 Despite the risks, Amir uncovers personal truths, especially about Hassan’s parentage.
-These revelations push him to confront his past mistakes.
+These revelations force him to face his past mistakes.

 Confronting the Past: Amir and Assef